jbrains/pubmob-EvolutionaryDesignWithoutTests/documents/inbox.md

   - Add a timestamp for the receipt
   - Line up all the decimal points
   - Defect: excessive whitespace when requesting a receipt for an empty Purchase.
-  - Clean up before moving on:
-    - **Stop reusing a single instance of `PurchaseInProgress` to represent the purchase in progress.
-Maintaining the state has already become too complicated!**
-      - The class and one of its properties have the same name.
-Improve this _somehow_.
-      - Make the lifecycle of the Purchase in Progress more obvious in the API.
-For example: Purchase.begin() returns PurchaseInProgress; purchaseInProgress.complete() returns PurchaseInfo.
-    - Can we compute `isPurchaseInProgress` without maintaining a separate state value?

 # Inbox